C-Brq/WEBHOSTING/README.md

 <img width="61" alt="image" src="https://github.com/C-Brq/WEBHOSTING/assets/156824818/fbe38350-d3df-4b2d-a581-a4c936b41339">

 In the first Folder "Docs" You will find Documentation about the project (the only language included as of right now is french)

-In the second Folder "Lib" You will find links to the libraries that are used in this project inside a readme.txt file In the third Folder "Src" You will find all the source code related to the project inside .txt files, please read the description above the code before doing anything.
+In the second Folder "Lib" You will find links to the libraries that are used in this project inside a readme.txt file.

+In the third Folder "Src" You will find all the source code related to the project inside .txt files, please read the description above the code before doing anything.